 Let's take the idea of following concentrations a step further.
 This means we have to be able to predict how a drug enters and distributes through the body and how it leaves or is cleared from the body.

 To illustrate, let's use our shopping and closet analogy from Episode I. Let’s say your roommate is fed up and has imposed a clothes limit on your exploding closet.
 You are only allowed to have 50-60 items in the closet at any given time.
-I'm not sure how you got into such an agreement with your roomate, but you probably should have had a lawyer look at the paperwork before you signed off on it.
+(I'm not sure how you got into such an agreement with your roommate, but you probably should have had a lawyer look at the paperwork before you signed off on it.)

 As long as you keep these balanced, your closet will stay in check.
 But if either your buying or your friends’ willingness to take your stuff changes, then your closet may either explode again or you won’t have anything to wear!

-And ain't noooobody wanna see that birthday suit.
+And don't noooobody wanna see that birthday suit.

 If we have too much vancomycin going in, toxicity will follow (won't somebody please think of the poor kidneys!?).
 If we have too little vancomycin going in, the infection will worsen and spread.

 Let’s begin by tackling the intake end of things by trying to predict how vancomycin behaves when administered to a patient.